Last Updated: March 13, 2025

 Death

-Jenni's family sued Starwood Management Inc, the owner of a Learjet 25 that was carrying Latin music star Jenni Rivera and her entourage when it crashed.
-In August 2016, a judge ordered Starwood to pay her heirs $70 million.
+Jenni's family sued Starwood Management Inc., the owner of a Learjet 25 that crashed while carrying Latin music star Jenni Rivera and her entourage.
+In August 2016, a judge ordered Starwood to pay the heirs of the passengers a combined $70 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.